(Whole foods) plant-based diets and veganism are becoming increasingly popular!

 - Vegetables: are full of vitamins, fibers, protein, carbohydrates, and mineral nutrients

 - Fruits: don’t be afraid of the sugar inside – there is a huge difference between refined sugar and fruit sugar; fruits give you vitamins, antioxidants, and mineral nutrients

-- Whole grains: gives you energy!
+- Whole grains: provides you energy!
 But it’s important to eat WHOLE grains instead of processed and refined grains to give your body fibers, mineral nutrients, and complex carbohydrates

 - Nuts: provide essential, healthy fats, mineral nutrients, protein and fibers

 - Seeds: important to get antioxidants, essential fats, fibers, and mineral nutrients

 Don’t be afraid of carbs!
 Complex (!) carbohydrates will be your number one of energy intake.
 Even if you want to lose weight, you need to eat your carbohydrates!